Adaptive Window Selection for Financial Risk Forecasting: Introduction

-Complementary to these studies, this paper aims to design a model-free adaptive window selection strategy for risk forecasting that dynamically searches for an optimal window while accounting for the bias-variance trade-off and adapting to market changes.
-Our method builds upon stability-based adaptive window selection (SAWS) of \citet{huang2025stability}, which iteratively compares empirical losses across candidate windows using deterministic thresholds.
-While effective under some regularity conditions, such as strong convexity and smoothness, or Lipschitz continuity of the population loss function, their approach constructs thresholds purely based on the order of stochastic errors and ad-hoc predetermined constants, without incorporating the data characteristics.
-Moreover, the thresholding scheme does not generalize well beyond two classes of loss functions considered in \cite{huang2025stability}.
-Inspired by the idea of rejection regions in hypothesis testing, we instead develop a bootstrap-based adaptive window selection (BAWS) framework, that constructs thresholds using the bootstrap method.
-The proposed procedure relies only on a single hyperparameter that can be interpreted as a threshold level, and yields a flexible window-selection rule suitable for a wide range of risk forecasting settings.
+Complementary to these studies, we develop a model-free adaptive window selection strategy for risk forecasting with elicitable scoring losses.
+Our method builds upon the stability-based adaptive window selection (SAWS) framework of \citet{huang2025stability}, which compares empirical losses across candidate windows using deterministic thresholds.
+We complement this framework by constructing a data-dependent threshold constructed by the bootstrap method rather than the deterministic threshold.
+In this way, the threshold is calibrated from the observed data while retaining the stability principle of SAWS.
+The resulting bootstrap-based adaptive window selection (BAWS) procedure uses a single threshold-level parameter and provides a flexible window-selection rule for risk forecasting.

+We also study the theoretical behavior of BAWS.
+Under a non-smooth M-estimation setting, the bootstrap excess loss has the same asymptotic distribution as the population excess loss, which motivates the bootstrap threshold in window comparisons.
+This justification covers the VaR check loss and the joint VaR--ES score.
+An extension to stationary weakly dependent data using the moving block bootstrap is given in the Supplementary Material.
+A single-break mean-estimation case further shows that an overlong window crossing a sufficiently large break is rejected with probability tending to one.